The activities of the Working Group are currently co-organised by Elisa, Isabelle, Amber and Francesco (the VMHWG Team)!

 The co-organisers of the Working Group are:

-Isabelle Riepe is a third-year PhD Researcher at the EUI’s Department of History and Civilization.
+Isabelle Riepe is a forth-year PhD Researcher at the EUI’s Department of History and Civilization.
 Her dissertation looks at the underlying material and intellectual conditions that influenced the emergence of the term Weltliteratur between 1750-1850 in German-speaking and -reading regions in Europe.
 Her previous training included global history and material culture history at the University of Warwick.
 Her interests include book history, material culture history, Eurasian (dis)connections and literary history.
 She is currently one of the co-organisers of the Working Group.

 The Founders and previous co-organisers of the Working Group are:

 Ana Struillou is a former Ph.D. history researcher from the EUI.
 She is a historian of the early modern Mediterranean, interested in all things material and mobile.
 Her work explores the movement of artefacts and commodities between the Ottoman and non-Ottoman Maghrib, the Iberian Peninsula, and the French Monarchy across the early sixteenth and seventeenth centuries.
 She was one of the co-convenors of the Working Group.

 Moïra Dato is a former Ph.D. researcher at the EUI’s Department of History and Civilisation.
 For her thesis, she explored the circulation of Lyonnais silks in Italy in the 18th century, analysing trade practices and consumption patterns.
 Her interests include the visual and material history of textiles in the early modern period, the social meanings of dress and the production and consumption of fashion in a trans-cultural perspective.
 She is now a post-doctoral researcher at the Department of the History of Textile Arts at the University of Bern.
 She was one of the co-founders and co-organisers of the Working Group.